RhoInc/query-overview/scripts/configuration-wiki.md

 ## settings.details
 `array`

-an array of detail variables which will print in the detail listing
+an array of variables which will print in the listing; if unspecified all variables in data will appear in listing

 **default:** none

 ### settings.details[].value_col
 `string`

-Detail Listing Variable
+detail listing variable name

 **default:** none

 ### settings.details[].label
 `string`

-Detail Listing Column Header
+detail listing column header

 **default:** none